greenthegarden/homelab/README.md

 A [Ubiquity Cloud Gateway Ultra][network] is used to manage the network aspects of the Homelab.
 The UCG runs the Unifi Network application.

+Some good sources of information for setting up a Unifi network are:

+- [Full Unifi Config - Setup from Start to Finish][youtube_unififullconfig]
+- [COMPLETE UniFi Network Setup Guide (Detailed for Beginners)][youtube_unifisetup]

 ### Compute Server Hardware